You are $75 away from free shipping

 A kabuki brush is a dense makeup brush used to apply loose powders.
 The name comes from a Japanese form of theater, kabuki theater.
 These brushes usually have a short stem and are most often used to apply foundation, blush, bronzer, and setting powder.

 Hitting pan means you’re starting to run out of a product and can now see the bottom of the container.
-Makeup junkies don’t see hitting pan as a bad thing, it’s actually a point of pride for them!
+Makeup junkies don’t see hitting pan as a bad thing; it’s actually a point of pride for them!
+In fact, there are Instagram accounts and online communities dedicated to sharing when you've hit pan and showing your progress on how much of the pan is visible.

-Tightlining means filling in the base of your lashes with eyeliner in order to define your lash line.
-This will make your eyes look brighter, and it’s great for a no-makeup makeup look.
+Tightlining is when you fill in the base of your lashes with eyeliner to define your lash line.
+This will make your lashes look thicker, and who doesn’t want that?

 Your waterline is the “wet” part of your eyelid between your lash line and your actual eyeball.
 To add definition to any makeup look, line this area with a dark eyeliner.
 To make your eyes appear bigger and more awake, use a white or flesh-toned eyeliner on your waterline.
 Be careful when applying any product to your waterline—you don’t want to poke yourself in the eye!

-Try this: L’Oréal Paris Infallible Pro-Last Waterproof Pencil Eyeliner
+Product pick: L’Oréal Paris Infallible Pro-Last Waterproof, Up to 24HR Pencil Eyeliner